MAP Test Reading

 • RIT range: 198-204

-Mice are omnivorous, meaning they can eat other animals as well as plants, so they can eat certain insects.
-They usually prefer to eat fruits, grains, and seeds.
+Mice are omnivorous, meaning they can eat other animals as well as plants.
+They can eat certain insects, but they usually prefer fruits, grains, and seeds.
 It is a common misconception that mice love to eat cheese.

 What is the main topic of the paragraph?